AdobeDocs/target.it-IT/help/c-integrating-target-with-mac/a4t/a4timplementation.md

 The payload can then be forwarded to Analytics via the [Data Insertion API](https://helpx.adobe.com/analytics/kb/data-insertion-api-post-method-adobe-analytics.html).

-If a global setting is not desired and a more on-demand approach is preferable, then you can use the at.js function [getOffers()](/help/c-implementing-target/c-implementing-target-for-client-side-web/adobe-target-getoffers-atjs-2.md) to achieve this by passing in **analyticsLogging: &quot;client_side&quot;**.
+If a global setting is not desired and a more on-demand approach is preferable, then you can use the at.js function [getOffers()](/help/c-implementing-target/c-implementing-target-for-client-side-web/adobe-target-getoffers-atjs-2.md) to achieve this by passing in **analyticsLogging: "client_side"**.
 Il payload di analisi verrà restituito solo per questa chiamata e il back-backend di Target non inoltrerà il payload ad Analytics.
 Seguendo questo approccio, ogni richiesta di Target non restituirà il payload per impostazione predefinita, ma solo quando desiderato e specificato.

 Ad esempio: